Skip to main content

 June 14 – July 4, 2026 (select dates)

-The eyes of the world will be on Philadelphia as Lincoln Financial Field (home to the NFL’s Eagles) becomes one of just 11 U.S. stadiums to host matches during the 2026 FIFA World Cup soccer tournament, with five pool play matchups plus a July Fourth round-of-16 Knockout Stage tilt.
+The eyes of the world will be on Lincoln Financial Field (home to the NFL’s Eagles) in 2026, one of just 11 U.S. stadiums to hold matches during the 2026 FIFA World Cup soccer tournament.
+The Linc will host five Group Stage “pool play” matchups — featuring national teams from semi-randomly assigned groups — leading up to a July Fourth Round-of-16 Knockout Stage tilt for the right to advance to the Quarterfinals.

-Group stage matches — featuring nations from semi-randomly assigned groups — take place between Sunday, June 14, 2026 and Saturday, June 27, 2026 at The Linc.
-Philly will also host a FIFA FanFestival at Lemon Hill in East Fairmount Park featuring giant screens, food, music, parties and more.
+Philly will also host a FIFA FanFestival at Lemon Hill in East Fairmount Park featuring giant game-watch screens, food, music, parties and more.

 Where: Lincoln Financial Field, 1 Lincoln Financial Field Way, Philadelphia, PA